Hi there, my name is Jay. Here's a little about myself and my style of teaching:

 Science and Mathematics are definitely my academic strong points, but I have a special place in my heart for Chemistry.
 I was previously a Chemistry tutor during high school (Terra Nova High School) for about a year, and during college (UC Santa Cruz) for about two years.
 Throughout my schooling, I've had both positive and negative experiences from teachers, and I've learned that an effective teacher can keep students engaged not by being incredibly strict, but by having mutual respect between themselves and their pupils, and trying to relate the material as much as possible to what the students are interested in.
 I hope to emulate those positive experiences.

 Finding a tutor that works well with you or your child isn't the easiest task.
-My belief is that most students who require tutoring aren't necessarily in need of another teacher who rehashes the material in the same exact way as the course instructor.
+My understanding is that most students who look for tutoring aren't necessarily in need of another teacher who rehashes the material in the same exact way as the course instructor.
 I think these students need the material presented in a different manner.
 I really emphasize creating an informal and relaxed relationship with my students that is more along the lines of a friend helping a friend rather than an authoritative teacher dishing out information.

 Lastly, the first session is always free.
 You can read everything I write here and hopefully learn something about me, but there's no substitute for actually trying something first hand!